-Scheduled for release on 8 December 2014, this publication assesses how pension funds, annuity providers and the regulatory framework account for future improvements in mortality and life expectancy.
-The analysis then examines the mortality tables commonly used by pension funds and annuity providers against several well-known mortality projection models with the purpose of assessing the potential shortfall in provisions.
-Finally, the publication identifies best practices and discusses the management of longevity risk, putting forward a set of policy options to encourage and facilitate the management of longevity risk.
+In 2012 the OECD began research to assess how pension funds, annuity providers and the regulatory framework account for future improvements in mortality and life expectancy; secondly, to examine the mortality tables commonly used by pension funds and annuity providers against several well-known mortality projection models with the purpose of assessing the potential shortfall in provisions; and thirdly, to identify best practices and assess the different practices to manage longevity risk.

 |Longevity risk is a very long-term risk.
 Its impact runs from the time an individual joins a pension fund, let’s say age 25, until s/he passes away, around age 80-90.
 Consequently, assumptions allowing for future improvements in mortality and life expectancy need to run for around 60 years at least.

 DOCUMENTS AND LINKS